NYPD Cop Suspended After Appearing to Use Banned Chokehold to Detain Man

 What to Know

+- An NYPD officer seen on video putting a man in what Commissioner Dermot Shea said was a banned chokehold was charged Thursday

-- An NYPD officer was suspended without pay hours after video surfaced showing him appearing to put a man into a banned chokehold while trying to detain him at a Queens beach
+- The officer was suspended without pay hours after the video surfaced of the apparent banned chokehold used while trying to detain a man at a Queens beach

-- Police Commissioner Dermot Shea said Monday the swift action was a sign of “unprecedented times"

 - The officer involved once faced criminal charges alleging he pistol-whipped a teenage suspect and broke two of his teeth, records show

-An NYPD officer removed from duty after he was recorded putting a man in what the police commissioner said was a banned chokehold once faced criminal charges alleging he pistol-whipped a teenage suspect and broke two of his teeth.
+An NYPD officer removed from duty after he was seen on video putting a man in what the commissioner said was a banned chokehold was arrested on criminal charges Thursday.

-The police department moved quickly to suspend officer David Afanador without pay after Sunday's confrontation on the boardwalk at Rockaway Beach in Queens.
-Police Commissioner Dermot Shea said Monday the swift action was a sign of “unprecedented times."
+Officer David Afanador, who has been suspended without pay after Sunday's confrontation on the boardwalk at Rockaway Beach, will face strangulation and attempted strangulation charges put forth by the Queens district attorney.

+The officer was recorded as he appeared to have his arm around the neck of a man he was placing under arrest.

 U.S. & World